 TO FIND - The Search for Meaning in Life on The Gringo Trail

-A WILD TREK THROUGH MEXICO AND CENTRAL AMERICA ON $5 A DAY.
+A WILD TREK ACROSS MEXICO AND CENTRAL AMERICA ON $5 A DAY.

 The year was 1980.
 Having recently completed a doctoral degree, J. R. Klein, aka Alex Moreau, is totally burned out.
 Life is dull, routine, monotonous.
 On a whim, he sets out with photographer friend Stefan Kale on a trek through Mexico and Central America with a mere four hundred and ninety-five dollars in his pocket.
 TO FIND is a wild adventure across raw deserts, up into remote mountain villages, out onto pristine islands, and deep into tropical rain forests.
 Relegated to the most basic forms of transpiration - peasant buses, dilapidated trains, and more often than not using their thumbs to snag a ride - they live a vagabond existence devoid of plans, destinations, and schedules.
 Above all, TO FIND is an excursion of the soul.
 It is a kaleidoscope of exhilarating experiences that includes mystical encounters with the lost civilization of the Maya, and a rich cast of characters that flows endlessly across the pages.
 Klein delivers an unforgettable odessy of self-discovery in the tradition of Jack Kerouac's On the Road and Jon Krakauer's Into the Wild.